-h.
-Accounts payable

-- 1) In conjunction with synodical committees, determine cash requirements and issue checks on a bimonthly basis. - 2) Issue Form 1099's to individuals and the United States government after the end of the calendar year.

-i.
-General ledger

-- 1) To issue income statements monthly to each synodical committee. - 2) To submit quarterly financial statements (balance sheet and detailed income statement) for review by the Board of Trustees within thirty days from each quarter's end. - 3) To provide complete financial statements (balance sheet and income statements, both detailed and combined) for the public accountants at the end of each fiscal year. - 4) To account for and maintain Special Fund balances.
+- h.
+Accounts payable - In conjunction with synodical committees, determine cash requirements and issue checks on a bimonthly basis. - Issue Form 1099's to individuals and the United States government after the end of the calendar year. - i.
+General ledger - 1) To issue income statements monthly to each synodical committee. - To submit quarterly financial statements (balance sheet and detailed income statement) for review by the Board of Trustees within thirty days from each quarter's end. - To provide complete financial statements (balance sheet and income statements, both detailed and combined) for the public accountants at the end of each fiscal year. - 4) To account for and maintain Special Fund balances. - j.
+Budgeting - 1) To prepare, with the assistant synodical treasurer and the stated clerk, a forecast for the current year for the annual meeting of synod. - To prepare a proposed budget for synod based on the recommendations of synodical committees appearing in the synodical agenda. - k.
+Banking - 1) To maintain cash receipts records, making deposits on a weekly basis.

-j.
-Budgeting

-- To prepare, with the assistant synodical treasurer and the stated clerk, a forecast for the current year for the annual meeting of synod. - To prepare a proposed budget for synod based on the recommendations of synodical committees appearing in the synodical agenda.

-k.
-Banking

-To maintain cash receipts records, making deposits on a weekly basis.

-- To transfer funds as necessary, to maximize interest income. - To reconcile all bank accounts each month.

-1. Other

-- To correspond when necessary with the churches, ministers, and other related individuals and organizations, pertaining to financial matters. - 2) To meet with the synodical Finance Committee when required.
+- 2) To transfer funds as necessary, to maximize interest income. - 3) To reconcile all bank accounts each month. - l.
+Other - 1) To correspond when necessary with the churches, ministers, and other related individuals and organizations, pertaining to financial matters. - 2) To meet with the synodical Finance Committee when required.